Santoshkasam/RADAR-target-generation-and-detection/README.md

 * Generate transmission and recieving signal
 * Esitmate the range of the target
 * Generate Range Doppler Map (RDM)
-* Filter RDM through CFAR and determine the range and velocity of the object with high certainity
+* Filter RDM through CFAR and determine the range and velocity of the object with reduced number of false alarms